WMX567/Math-and-Algorithm-Learning/README.md

 # Math and Algorithm Learning Resources
 A collection of books/notes for Math and Algorithm study.
-The Download Link for each book/note is provided below.
-All files are in PDF format and saved in my [shared Google Drive folder](https://drive.google.com/drive/folders/1693RRkRFiHbCtdGcI0sijQtVxTJ4c-ox?usp=sharing).
+All files are in PDF format and saved in this repo.
 Books are collected from the internet.
 Some of them are my textbooks, and some of them are references I found particularly useful.
 Notes are written by myself.
 I hope these resources are helpful!

 ### Catalog
 - &emsp;<a href="#0">Math Learning Resources</a>